oracle/terraform-provider-oci/docs/examples/networking/nat/README.md

 * Source env-vars
   * `$ . env-vars`
 * Update variables in vcn.tf as applicable to your target environment.

+Once the environment is built, the private instance has Internet connectivity even when it doesn't have a public IP address and it's subnet's route table doesn't contain Internet gateway.
+You can login into the private instance (from the nat instance) and then run a command like 'ping oracle.com' to verify connectivity.

 ### Files in the configuration